quangnguyen30192/cmp-nvim-tags/README.md

 This is because neovim will register `tagfunc` as `vim.lsp.tagfunc` when lsp is attached, and there's no attached lsps supports `workspace/symbol` method.
 To prevent this behavior, add the following code in your config file:

+Besides, `vim.lsp.tagfunc` may also have performance issue since it is calling the lsp `workspace/symbol` method firstly and fallback to the default when the former one returns no result.

+If you feel that use `cmp-nvim-tags` is laggy, then you can consider to set `tagfunc` to nil.

 ```lua
 on_attach = function(bufnr, client)
     vim.bo.tagfunc = nil